aldolammel/Arma-3-Vehicles-Overhauling-Script/README.md

 - The target-vehicle engine must be off.

 **Rearming service rules:**
-- The target-vehicle must have onboarded weaponry;
+- The target-vehicle must have on-board weaponry;
+- Some player must be in some target-vehicle's turret;
 - The target-vehicle must have spent some ammunition.

 **Ground vehicles rules:**